Carpal tunnel surgery: Thread carpal tunnel release

+Percutaneous carpal tunnel release

+The sono-guided percutaneous surgical technique approach involves the use of ultrasound visibility by a surgeon in a day clinic setting, under local anesthesia, and without the use of a tourniquet or sedation.
+Before the operation, a thorough sonographic evaluation is conducted to identify important landmarks, structures at risk, and anatomical variations.
+Specific classifications, such as the Lanz classification for the median nerve motor branch, the Ferrari and Gilbert classification for Berrettini anastomosis, and the Lippert and Pabst classification for the superficial palmar arch, are assessed.
+The cross-sectional area (CSA) of the median nerve and the transverse carpal ligament's (TCL) thickness are measured at several anatomically significant points.

+The limb is disinfected and draped during the procedure, ensuring sterility with a covered ultrasound probe and sterile gel.
+Local anesthesia is applied under sonographic control.
+A small skin puncture opening is made with a 14-gauge catheter, followed by the introduction of a 1.5mm probe to palpate the TCL and establish the safe zone for release.
+The surgical instrument, similar to a bent needle, is then used for the gradual release of the Transverse Carpal Ligament, monitored by sonographic imaging to confirm completeness.
+If uncertainty remains regarding the full release of the TCL, the procedure may be repeated.

 Outcomes

 Carpal tunnel syndrome cannot be cured, but surgery to alleviate symptoms can be successful.
 Success is greatest in patients with the most typical symptoms.
 The most common cause of failure is incorrect diagnosis, and this surgery will only mitigate carpal tunnel syndrome, and will not relieve symptoms with alternative causes.
 The recurrence rate after primary carpal tunnel release is approximately 2%.
-The success rate of surgery to relieve symptoms depends on the definition of “success” and the metrics applied.
+The success rate of surgery to relieve symptoms depends on the definition of "success" and the metrics applied.
 For example, with respect to alleviation of symptoms, up to 90% success is reported.
 Yet with respect to patient satisfaction, approximately 50% is reported.
 The rate at which patients return to their former employer also is less than 90%.
 Yet approximately 25% of those patients are re-tasked to another duty in order to minimize further stress on their hands.

 In general, endoscopic techniques are as effective as traditional open carpal surgeries, though the faster recovery time (2–3 weeks) typically noted in endoscopic procedures is felt by some to possibly be offset by higher complication rates.

-A recent Cochrane Review showed that the use of absorbable sutures (stitches that the body dissolves) provide the same outcomes (i.e. scar quality, pain levels, etc) as non-absorbable sutures but are much cheaper.
+A recent Cochrane Review showed that the use of absorbable sutures (stitches that the body dissolves) provide the same outcomes (i.e. scar quality, pain levels, etc.) as non-absorbable sutures but are much cheaper.